Planned community: England

 Also crucial to thinking was the Abercrombie Plan for London (1944), which envisaged moving a million and a half people from London to new and expanded towns.
 (A similar plan was developed for the Clyde Valley in 1946 to combat similar problems faced in Glasgow.)
 Together these committees reflected a strong consensus to halt the uncontrolled sprawl of London and other large cities.
 For some, this consensus was tied up with a concern for social welfare reform (typified by the Beveridge Report), as typified in the motto if we can build better, we can live better; for others, such as John Betjeman it was a more conservative objection to the changing character of existing towns.

 Following the building of Borehamwood, Middlesex, 12 miles north-west of central London, the first in a ring of major "first generation" New Towns around London (1946) were Stevenage, Hertfordshire, 33 miles to the north of London, and Basildon, Essex, 32 miles east of London along the River Thames.
 Hertfordshire built four other new towns, two in the vicinity of Stevenage (Welwyn Garden City and Hatfield), a third to the north called Letchworth, and Hemel Hempstead to the west.
-New Towns in the North East were also planned, such as Newton Aycliffe (which the social reformer and government adviser William Beveridge wanted to be the "ideal town to live in"), Washington, Killingworth, Billingham and Peterlee.
+New Towns in the North East were also planned, such as Newton Aycliffe (which the social reformer and government adviser William Beveridge wanted to be the "ideal town to live in"), Washington, Killingworth, Billingham and Peterlee which were in both County Durham and Northumberland (except Washington and Killingworth which are now in Tyne and Wear).
 Bracknell in Berkshire, to the south-west of London, was designated a New Town in 1949 and is still expanding.
 Other London new towns from this era include Harlow in Essex and Crawley in West Sussex.

 Later, a scatter of "second-generation" towns were built to meet specific problems, such as the development of the Corby Steelworks.
-Finally, five "third-generation" towns were launched in the late 1960s: these were larger, some of them based on substantial existing settlements such as Peterborough, and the most famous was probably Milton Keynes, midway between London and Birmingham, known for its huge central park and shopping centre, designed from the outset as a new city though in law it was a 'New Town'.
-The 1960s saw new towns crop up around England's second-city Birmingham, namely Redditch, Tamworth and Telford.
+Finally, following the New Towns Act 1965, five "third-generation" towns were launched in the late 1960s: these were larger, some of them based on substantial existing settlements such as Peterborough.
+Probably the most well-known was Milton Keynes – designed from the outset to be a new city – midway between London and Birmingham, known for its grid network of distributor roads between rather than through neighbourhoods, its G2 listed central park and "covered high street" shopping centre.
+The 1960s saw new towns being designated around England's second-city Birmingham, namely Redditch, Tamworth and Telford.